dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 intermediary instrumentation, the context needs to be propagated on a *per-message* basis instead of on a *per-request* basis.
-This allows all components to have access to the same per-message context information, making it possible to correlate all the stages involved in processing a message with the message's creation.
+This allows all components to have access to the same per-message context information, making it possible to correlate all stages involved in processing a message with the message's creation.

-A message *creation context* allows correlating producer with consumer(s) of a message and model the dependencies between them, regardless of the underlying messaging transport mechanism and its instrumentation.
+A message *creation context* allows correlating producers with consumers of a message and model the dependencies between them, regardless of the underlying messaging transport mechanism and its instrumentation.